renatrazumov/renatrazumov/README.md

 - 🌱 I’m currently learning javascript, python, solidity, react & react native
 - 🫵🏻 I’m looking to collaborate on @flowstake platform
 - 💬 Ask me about Proof of Activity as a Stake Protocol
+- Feel free to Donate to the projecv